-We are highly aware of the current atmosphere where, due to fears of abuse, touch as a natural and important form of human connection has been almost vetoed in some school contexts.
 Our policy rests on the belief that every member of staff needs to appreciate the difference between appropriate and inappropriate touch.
 Hence all staff have to demonstrate a clear understanding of the difference.
 They have to show themselves to be highly aware of both the damaging and unnecessary uses of touch in an educational context.

 Appropriate Touch means touch that is not invasive, humiliating or could possibly be considered as eroticising / flirtatious.
-Staff will invite children to sit closely and occasionally on their lap (upper thighs) if age and stage appropriate (e.g. in Nursery or Reception).
-Where possible staff will aim to turn to the side when holding a child therefore avoiding full frontal touch, this will ensure that these holds are not misinterpreted.
+There will be times when children sit closely with staff.
+Where possible, staff will aim to turn to the side when holding a child therefore avoiding full frontal touch; this will ensure that these holds are not misinterpreted.